 The following table sets forth information regarding our directors and executive officers.
 We rely solely on the executive officers of GasLog or its applicable affiliate who provide executive officer services for our benefit pursuant to the administrative services agreement and who are responsible for our day-to-day management subject to the direction of our board of directors.
 The business address for each of our directors and executive officers is 69 Akti Miaouli, 18537 Piraeus, Greece.
-The following directors have been determined by our board of directors to be independent under the standards of the NYSE and the rules and regulations of the SEC: Curtis V. Anastasio, Daniel R. Bradshaw, Roland Fisher and Julian R. Metherell.
+The following directors have been determined by our board of directors to be independent under the standards of the NYSE and the rules and regulations of the SEC: Curtis V. Anastasio, Roland Fisher, Kristin H. Holth and Julian R. Metherell.
 Officers are elected from time to time by vote of our board of directors and hold office until a successor is elected.

-Age Position

-64 Chairman of the Board of Directors/Director

-74 Class III Director

-49 Class I Director

-57 Director

-58 Director/Chief Executive Officer

-45 Chief Financial Officer

-48 Chief Operating Officer

-64 74 49 57 58 45
+Name Age Position Curtis V. Anastasio 65 Chairman of the Board of Directors/Director Roland Fisher (1) 50 Class I Director Kristin H. Holth (2) 66 Class III Director Julian R. Metherell 58 Director Paolo Enoizi (3) 49 Director/Chief Executive Officer Achilleas Tasioulas 46 Chief Financial Officer Konstantinos Karathanos (4) 48 Chief Financial Officer

-(1) Mr. Fisher was appointed a director on February 8, 2021

-- (3) Mr. Wogan was appointed Chief Executive Office on September 16, 2020 and appointed a director on August 6, 2020 - (4) Mr. Tasioulas was appointed Chief Financial Officer on July 1, 2020
+- (1) Mr. Fisher was appointed a director on February 8, 2021 - (2) Ms. Holth was appointed a director on November 1, 2021 - (3) Mr. Enoizi was appointed Chief Executive Officer and a director on August 1, 2021. - (4) Mr. Karathanos was appointed Chief Operating Officer on February 11, 2022

-Our Class I and Class III Directors were elected by our common unitholders and will hold office until the 2022, and 2021 annual meetings of limited partners, respectively.
+Our Class I and Class III Directors were elected by our common unitholders and will hold office until the 2023, and 2024 annual meetings of limited partners, respectively.
 Our other directors were appointed by our general partner in its sole discretion.
 See "-C. Board Practices".